-Write the origin data displayed on the teaching pendant to the origin data label attached to the back of the shoulder cover.
-Refer to "Fig. 2-8Origin data label (an example)" on page 13, and "Fig. 2-9Correspondence of origin data label and axis" on page 16 for details on the origin data label.
+Write the origin data displayed on the teaching pendant to the origin data label attached to the back of the battery cover.
+Refer to "Fig. 2-10Origin data label" on page 13, and "Fig. 2-11Correspondence of origin data label and axis" on page 16 for details on the origin data label